Panzerschrek/U-00DC-Sprache/source/docs/en/variables.rst

    var i32 x= 0;

-It's possible to define multiple variables of the same time in single definition:
+It's possible to define multiple variables of the same type in a single definition:

 .. code-block:: u_spr